Airr/nim-cocoa/README.md

-Preliminary documentation for GUI objecst is available in the `docs` folder.
+Preliminary documentation for GUI objects is available in the `doc` folder.